Spicy Peanut Quinoa Salad

 3. When quinoa is ready, transfer it to the bowl, along with the veggies and cilantro, and toss to combine.

-4. Can be served immediately, but I think it’s better after having been refrigerated for 30 minutes.
+4. Can be served immediately, but even better after having been refrigerated for 30 minutes.
 Keeps in the fridge for up to 3 days.

 Reply